lorinkoz/talk-europython20-yapfmtid/docs/slides.md

     - Database, models and managers
     - Requests and URL reversing
     - The scope of everything else
-4. Yet another package for this
+4. Yet another package for this?

 ---